gagank1/gagan-bet/README.md

 To configure nginx:
 Copy the included configuration file into the default configuration in sites-available.
 Then run certbot to enable HTTPS.

-To run the app:
+## Run App

+Requirements:
+- Node.js
+- Docker

-Build the react app in `frontend/` with `npm run build`.
-Then start the containers with `docker compose up --build`.
+Build the react app in `frontend/` with `npm install` then `npm run build`.
+Then start the containers with `docker compose up --build`. `source build_and_run.sh` will do all of this for you.